 Real Friends (Schools Tour)

-‘Real Friends’ is a schools touring show designed for year 5 and 6 pupils.
+‘Real Friends’ is a completely free schools touring show designed for year 5 and 6 pupils.
+The project has been made possible with funding from the Mayor's Safer Communities Fund (West Yorkshire Combined Authority)

 The performance runs for one hour, typically from 10am - 11am and is performed in the school hall.